Awale-Abdi/Powerbi-nyc-taxi-operations-revenue-dashboards/README.md

 ## 🎯 Objective

-To design an end-to-end business intelligence solution that answer the following hypothetical questions from an executive team:
+To design an end-to-end business intelligence solution that answers the following hypothetical questions from an executive team:

 - How are trip demand and revenue trending over time?
 -  Is performance driven by trip volume or revenue per trip (monetization efficiency)?